 Bangkok Itinerary: Floating Markets

 Floating markets are an integral part of any Bangkok itinerary.
 It is an iconic experience to see the traditional longtail boats loaded with veggies, fruits, or other goods.
-The most famous is the Damnoen Saduak Floating Market just 1:30 hr drive outside Bangkok.
+The most famous is the Damnoen Saduak Floating Market just a 1:30 hr drive outside Bangkok, making it one of the best day trips from Bangkok.

 Do note though that not all those floating markets are open every day, some of them are weekend markets, so make sure to research and plan accordingly.
 Also, go with an empty stomach as there will be an abundance of food to try.